-New York Trial Court Grants Plaintiff's Motion to Compel Defendants to Disclose Documents in Case Involving Non-Compete Agreement
+New York Trial Court Grants Plaintiff's Motion to Compel Defendants to Disclose Documents in Case Involving Non-Compete Agreement to sign agreements containing non-compete, non-solicitation, and confidentiality provisions.

 In a lawsuit alleging that a former employee violated non-compete and non-solicitation agreements, a trial court has granted the plaintiff's motion to compel the disclosure of documents held by the defendants.